wp-plugins/robo-gallery/readme.txt

 In gallery settings you can enable custom caption settings where you can customize font size and see results in live preview

-= How to hide titles of the gallery image in lightbox ? =

-In lightbox section of the gallery settings you can find hide title option.
-If you enable it titles of the gallery images in lightbox will be turned off.

-= How to customize border of the gallery thumbnails? =

-In gallery settings you can find general settings section where you can turn on/off thumbnails border.
-Also you can customize there style of the border, namely width, color and style of the thumbnail borders

 = How to define custom link for some gallery images? =

 Every gallery image have additional fields where you can define custom link, title, description.
 All this options you can find in gallery images manager, inside general gallery settings